Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

     !!! warning "Not ARGV Compatible"

         Unlike other emulators on this page, SNEmulDS is currently not able to be launched with argv from Pico-Launcher.
-Therefore, you will have to manually launch SNEmulDS from Pico-Launcher menu first before selecting a ROM file to play.
+Therefore, you will have to manually launch SNEmulDS from Pico-Launcher's menu first before selecting a ROM file to play.

     === "SNEmulDS 0.6a"